 One way to increase your chances of qualifying your Dupuytren’s contracture as a long term disability is to see whether you can identify other disabilities to combine it with.
 Many people with Dupuytren’s contracture also often have other contracture disorders, particularly in the feet.
 Many long term insurance policies will consider the combined effects of any disabilities, such as if you suffer contractures in more than one body part.

 Another technique to help you obtain disability benefits for Dupuytren’s contracture is to be sure to include the non-exertional aspects of your disability – the problems that affect your ability to perform non-strength-related activities, such as manipulative hand or finger movement or obtaining certain body positions like reaching, climbing, or crouching.
 Dupuytren’s contracture often causes an inability to manipulate things with the hands or perform hand-related tasks manually.

 Most long term disability companies also require you to apply for Social Security disability insurance (“SSDI”) benefits along with your long term disability application.
 Typically, a long term disability policy will have an offset provision, which reduces the long term disability benefits by any amount received from SSDI.

 Contact a Dupuytren’s Contracture Disability Attorney for Help

 Filing a successful long term disability claim for Dupuytren’s contracture can be complicated and challenging.
 Even if the impairment has undoubtedly affected your ability to work, the SSA may not see it that way.
 Our team has experience handling your type of case.
-Contact the long term disability attorneys at Abell and Capitan Law today.
+Contact the long term disability attorneys at Capitan Law today.
 You can call us at (267) 419-7888 or contact us online.
 We look forward to helping you get the benefits you deserve.